 Title: This is the next option in the Style tab.
 We can use this option to style the title of the Sitemap items.
 Through this option, we can change the alignment, background color, text color, apply border properties, add margins and padding to the titles, and change the typography of the Title.

 List Items: As the name suggests, this option can be used to style the list items in the sitemap.
-We can change the background color, text, and hover color of the items, typography, and apply padding to the list of items in the sitemap.
+We can change the background color, text, and hover color of the items and typography and apply padding to the list of items in the sitemap.
 Have a look at the screenshot below to see how our sitemap looks like after applying the styling changes.